Luckingz/yotouch/README.md

 * Traditional rulers
 * Popular politicians
-* Organisational heads (Directors and a like)
+* Organisational heads (Directors and the likes)
 * Employers
 * Pastors/Imams

 They verify claims such as:

-* “This is the real person.”
+* “That this is the real person.”
-* “This is their correct address.”
+* “Confirm that they belong to our community by confirming the address they provide.”
-* “We know them physically.”
+* “That we know them physically.”

 ### **Secondary Validators (Independent Community Validators)**

-Trained and approved validators from the YoTouch community who do **neutral, objective** reviews.
+Trusted and approved users by primary validators from the YoTouch community who do **neutral, objective** reviews.

 They verify:

 * Consistency
 * Liveness
-* Documentation accuracy
 * Fraud patterns
+* Secondary Address review

 ### 🧠 **Validator Reputation System**